chrislbryant/Holyquest.org/README.md

 Holyquest is hosted on a Raspberry Pi running Daphne, Docker, and Redi's.

 To manage this project we are using Jira (Scrum Project), Bitbucket, Confluence, and VSCode all integrated together for a smooth development process.
+The project utilize

 Workflow:
 * In Jira add items to backlog